-Ibiza nightlife: Where to find an alternative night out
+Ibiza: where to find an alternative night out

 With three super beaches and a small ferryboat distance between it and the major clubbing areas, Portinatx is the perfect location for those looking for a quieter holiday.
-A popular destination for snorkeling and scuba diving, Portinatx is a beautiful place to relax and unwind in the sunshine.
+A popular destination for snorkelling and scuba diving, Portinatx is a beautiful place to relax and unwind in the sunshine.

 Sant Josep de sa Talaia

 Packed full of traditional restaurants and bars, Sant Josep de sa Talaia is the perfect place to base your holiday when looking for a slower pace.
 You won't be short of things to do, especially if you like shopping.
 You can find everything from your typical souvenir to large high-end items.